IceCreamYou/Facebook-style-Statuses/README.txt

 user with permission to see the form clicks on the status text.
 The default text that appears in the textfield is the user's latest status.

-There is also has support for the Activity module.
-This allows a more Facebook -style "mini-feed" if desired, and also allows status updates to be displayed with updates from other parts of the site.
+There is also support for the Activity module.
+This allows a more Facebook -style "mini-feed" if desired, and so allows status updates to be displayed with updates from other parts of the site.
 Though significantly less useful, support for the Token module (required by Activity) is also available.

+This module further integrates with Advanced Forum and User Relationships.
+In Advanced Forum-themed comments, the user's status will appear beneath the user's picture.
+For User Relationships, a block is provided to display the recent status updates of users with whom the current user has a relationship.
+In addition, translation strings (integration with i18n) are comprehensively available.

 ============
 == Blocks ==